jadeesper/jadeesper/README.md

 ## 🙋🏻‍♀️ Introducing Myself
 Hi there!
-I'm Jade, a Data Scientist with expertise in machine learning, dashboard development, and text and image processing.
+I'm Jade, a Data Scientist passionate about AI (text and image processing) and statistical analysis.
+I thrive on transforming complex data into actionable insights.

 ### ⚡What I do
-- Proficiently query large volumes of data with SQL.
 - Craft ML and DL models using scikit-learn, TensorFlow, and Keras.
+- Develop LLM-based solutions to address complex challenges.
 - Create dynamic dashboards with Dash and Streamlit.
 - Perform precise web scraping using Selenium.
 - Deploy encapsulated applications using Docker.
+- Proficiently query large volumes of data with SQL.

 ### 📚 Projects